kolkhis/lac/ref/uws.md

 Fill out this worksheet as you watch the unit video.
 Discussion posts can be completed afterwards, answers to be posted in Discord.
+You must both answer the discussion questions and respond to another student's answers.
+This is only required if you want the certification.

 #### Discussion Post #1